Hearing on President-Elect Trump's Proposed Tariffs

 And Congressman Beyer and I live in the same district, and a lot of the revenue for the city of Alexandria comes from the retail community.

-And the more they buy from Sheen and the other de minimis China sellers that are selling tax -free, the more that tax revenue declines.
+And the more they buy from Machine and the other off, you know, the other de minimis China sellers that are selling tax-free, the more that tax revenue declines.

 That's number one.

-Number two, retail provides a lot of jobs.
+Number two, retail provides a lot of jobs, even though they're not high-paid jobs.

 The person who loves fashion works in a fashion retailer.